 Wish America a very happy birthday at the region’s longest, most spectacular fireworks display, which is set off from the roof of the Nugget Casino Resort.
 Bring your lawn chair to Victorian Square to watch this display of pyrotechnics light up the sky.
 The free, family-friendly event kicks off at 4 p.m. with live entertainment, a patriotic bike parade, craft vendors and a mouthwatering selection of food and drink choices.
 VIP seating is also available, and includes assigned seating along with an All-American picnic-style dinner.

 Throughout the month of July, Reno is transformed into a hub of all things arts during Artown.
-On Thursday, July 4, you can choose between several Artown events, but the longtime fan-favorite for celebrating Independence Day is the Fourth of July with the Reno Phil concert at Wingfield Park.
-This year’s performance kicks off the 50th anniversary of the Reno Phil, as Laura Jackson conducts an American Salute honoring the holiday.
-The concert will be followed by fireworks and is free to attend.
+On Thursday, July 4, you can choose between several Artown events, but the longtime fan-favorite for celebrating Independence Day is the Fourth of July with the Reno Phil Orchestra and Chorus concert at Wingfield Park.
+Laura Jackson conducts an American Salute honoring the holiday.
+The family-friendly concert will be followed by fireworks and is free to attend.

 Hosted by the Incline Village Crystal Bay Fireworks Coalition, this annual event brings you a beautiful firework showcase to end your holiday.
 This coalition is made up of individuals and organizations with the utmost experience in the community’s fireworks displays.

 If you’re looking for more ways to celebrate before or after the holiday, check out these events in Reno Tahoe.
 You’ll find everything from concerts and comedy to exciting sporting events and finger-licking food festivals.